ashleychontos/pySYD/docs/quickstart.rst

 The 411
 #######

-The intended audience for ``pySYD`` is for non-expert users.
-Therefore, the software was initially developed as a *strictly* command-line, end-to-end tool.
-However, recent updates have ensured compatibility with interactive sessions (e.g., notebooks, IPython, etc.) as well.
+The intended audience for ``pySYD`` is for non-expert users and therefore, the software was initially developed as a *strictly* command-line, end-to-end tool.
+However, more recent updates
+has made the software more modular and thus enabled compatibility with interactive sessions (e.g., notebooks, IPython, etc.) as well.

-We will demonstrate both of these cases in examples below but please see our user guide for more information.
+We will demonstrate each of these cases in examples below.
+Please see our :ref:`user guide <usage/index>` for more information.

-Typically the software operates in four main steps:
+In general, the software operates in the following steps:
  #. :ref:`Loads in parameters and data <stepone>`
  #. :ref:`Estimates starting points <steptwo>`
  #. :ref:`Fits global parameters <stepthree>`
  #. :ref:`Estimates uncertainties <stepfour>`

-Each of the steps are discussed in detail below.
+Each of the four main steps are discussed in detail below.

 Running your first asteroseismic analyses